 We have planned a fantastic liveaboard trip to the Komodo Islands.
-The Komodo Islands have been on the top of many divers’ bucket list, as they have been for us for sure.
-Ben is going to lead this trip.
+The Komodo Islands have been at the top of many divers’ bucket lists, as they have been for us for sure.

 Where are we going?